xsuite/xsuite/docs/s_dependent_magnetic_fields.rst

 The :class:`xtrack.SplineBoris` element models a thick magnetic element whose field varies along the longitudinal coordinate.
-It is suited to devices such as undulators, wigglers, and solenoids, for which a constant multipolar description is not sufficient.
+It is suited to devices such as undulators, wigglers, fringe field and solenoids, for which a constant multipolar description is not sufficient.

 Within each element, the longitudinal dependence of the field is represented